Skip to content

 Back to top

-Software for PHY and PAM Modules
+Software for Physics Modules

 The information on this page is intended to help students who wish to use their own computers for course work.
 It is likely to go out of date fairly rapidly so please report corrections and issues to CDHW (Mac OS X) JMR (Linux).
 Neither of us use Windows, but send recommendations/corrections to CDHW and we'll add them below.